JasperFx/jasper/documentation/documentation/bootstrapping/configuring_jasper.md

 ## Service Name

 By default, Jasper derives a descriptive _ServiceName_ for your application by taking the class name of your `JasperRegistry` and stripping off any "JasperRegistry" or "Registry" suffix.
-For diagnostic purposes and for the <[linkto:documentation/messaging/routing/subscriptions;title=dynamic subscriptions and service discovery]>, you may want to override the service name like so:
+For diagnostic purposes you may want to override the service name like so:

 <[sample:CustomServiceRegistry]>